-The server has four GbE NIC ports mounted on the server board.
-These ports are accessible from the rear of the chassis.
-Copper and fiber options are available.
-An additional set of four rear-accessible GbE NIC ports can be added by using an x4 GbE NIC PCI Express (PCIe) or PCI-X card with rear I/O panel access ports.
-There are no GbE NIC ports accessible from the front of the Carrier Grade Server TIGW1U.
+The NSW1U-R and NSW1U-B servers have four GbE NIC ports mounted on the server board that are accessible from the rear of the chassis.
+An additional set of four rearaccessible GbE NIC ports can be added to the NSW1U-R system by using a quad GbE NIC PCIe card with rear I/O panel access ports.
+There are no GbE NIC ports accessible from the front of the NSW1U-R system.